codooor/blogQL/README.md

 ---
 - Decide trade-off between HttpOnly cookies and localStorage before deployment (need refactoring if HttpOnly )
 - learning not to verify express and apollo/server together
+- as easy as a logout seemed it fought a good battle
+    - it seems as though a logout button is not necessary as this does not need to return server side to remove a token